 - Whites ran one season of six episodes.

 - While '90s Exotic Detective (he's trying to retire from policing and run a restaurant) light-hearted drama Pie in the Sky had five seasons, the first two had ten episodes each, the next two only had six apiece and the final season had eight — making a total of forty episodes.

 - The Shadow Line, which consists of just one self-contained series of seven episodes.

 - Black Mirror only had three episodes in each of its two series.
 It was not a serialized format however, but a trilogy of drama short films in completely independent worlds.

-- James May's Man Lab had three episodes in series one, and four episodes plus a Christmas special in series two.
+- James May's Man Lab had three episodes in series one, and five episodes each in series two and three.

 - Mad Dogs series 1 ran for only 4 episodes.
 As did series 2 and 3.
 Series 4, due for release Christmas 2013, is due to be two hour-long episodes long.

 - Downton Abbey has 7 episodes in the first series, 8 in the second through fourth series—depending on whether you count the Christmas specials, which properly speaking make it 9 episodes each for series 2-4.

 - While I'm Sorry I Haven't A Clue doesn't fit this trope (currently in its 57th series), its Spin-Off, The Doings Of Hamish And Dougal, definitely fits.
 There are three series of six episodes each (except the first, which has four) and two specials – which is made even worse by the fact that all the regular episodes are fifteen minutes long.
 One can get through the show's entire run in five hours.

 - Two new examples from 2012 are The Bleak Old Shop Of Stuff (Christmas special + 3 episodes) and Dirk Gently (pilot + 3 episodes).